|Guide||♦||2 Triplogs||1 Topic|

 Climbing over the southernmost ridges of the Blue Range toward New Mexico, our route changes character in this segment.
-For the borderlands here reveal native elements of both Arizona and New Mexico, as though the political boundary were drawn on nature's own terms.
+The borderlands here reveal native elements of both Arizona and New Mexico, as though the political boundary were drawn on nature's own terms.
 Eastbound long-distance travelers will find the familiar trail full of volcanic rocks, the weathered volcanic and sedimentary cliffs, and westward views toward a chaotic and colorful Arizona geography.
-But a closer inspection also reveals the presence of elk here, as well as turkey - both common to the higher country of New Mexico.
+But a closer inspection also reveals the presence of elk here and turkey - both common to the higher country of New Mexico.
 And eastward views toward the Land of Enchantment are just as one might imagine, with open, rolling valleys of grassland and juniper rising fluidly toward the high, forested crests at the gateway to Gila country.
-Our route borders as well on the Blue Range Primitive Area, one of two sites (along with the Gila National Forest in 1998) selected for their remote, wild character for the reintroduction of the once-extirpated Mexican gray wolf.
-Although the population of wolves is not expanding under current management practices, these majestic predators are undeniably here, perhaps for the very fortunate hiker to hear or even glimpse firsthand.
+Our route borders on the Blue Range Primitive Area, one of two sites (along with the Gila National Forest in 1998) selected for their remote, wild character for the reintroduction of the once-extirpated Mexican gray wolf.
+Although wolves' population is not expanding under current management practices, these majestic predators are undeniably here, perhaps for the very fortunate hiker to hear or even glimpse firsthand.

 This segment of the GET forms part of a longer trip option between resupply locations, as described below: